vllm-project/llm-compressor/README.md

 # LLM Compressor
-`llm-compressor` is an easy-to-use library for optimizing models for deployment with `vllm`, including:
+`llmcompressor` is an easy-to-use library for optimizing models for deployment with `vllm`, including:

 * Comprehensive set of quantization algorithms for weight-only and activation quantization
 * Seamless integration Hugging Face models and repositories